ansariomar/mycircuitcan/Class Notes.md

 VCC: to Arduino 5V GND: to Arduino GND Trig: Emits sonic pulse for location (output) Echo: Listens/receives pulse completing the loop (input)

-code uses microseconds because milliseconds are too long for it to operate properly
+code uses microseconds because milliseconds are too

+for it to operate properly

 long